Continental Toy Spaniel (Papillon)

 Unique facts and fascinating details

-- The name 'Papillon' is French for 'butterfly'.
+- The name 'Papillon' is French for 'butterfly,' referring to the distinctive ear shape.

-- Papillons are consistently ranked among the top ten most intelligent dog breeds.
+- Papillons are consistently ranked among the most intelligent of all toy dog breeds.

 Frequently Asked Questions